Mrs. Frisby and the Rats of NIMH

 by Robert C. O'Brien

 Mrs. Frisby and the Rats of NIMH by Robert C. O'Brien is assigned in US schools at grades 4–6, with a Lexile measure of 790L.
-It appears across 1 curriculum reference, sourced from state DOE pages and AP/IB/Common Core syllabi.
+It appears across 5 curriculum references and 7 states, sourced from state DOE pages and AP/IB/Common Core syllabi.
 Every citation below links to the primary source.

 This page shows where Mrs. Frisby and the Rats of NIMH is assigned in US schools — curricula, states, grades, and the primary-source citations behind each placement.
 Not a summary or study guide.